Benedictine Monks of Our Lady of Refuge Monastery in California

 (Alta and Baja), proclaimed Our Lady of Refuge as patroness of the Californias.
 Now, 175 years later,

 a California native and Benedictine Oblate strives by the grace of God's gracious Providence to bring into being

 a new contemplative Benedictine community of monks under this same Patronage of the Blessed Virgin Mary,

 refuge of sinners.
 The desired location for this new monastic foundation is the lush redwood covered hills

 of the Santa Cruz Mountains situated along the central coast of California.

-Although full information regarding the vision for this new monastic community is posted on this
+Although full information regarding the vision for this proposed monastic community is posted on

 The traditional Benedictine choir habit is the normal attire and a simple "work habit" (hooded

 smock) is worn when appropriate.
 We rarely wear secular clothes.